 Add 2 cups cooked lentils to the skillet, gently folding them in and warming.
 Season well with salt and pepper.

 Add beets and splash with 2 tablespoons balsamic vinegar.
 Let vinegar cook down for just a couple minutes.
 Taste, and adjust salt.
+If it tastes bland at this point, it probably needs salt.
 Sprinkle with goat cheese and optional spring herbs.
 Serve immediately.

 Makes 2 extra hearty portions.